davedavepicks/davedavepicks.github.io/index.md

 ## Products

 Check out our [wide range](products.md) of plectrums and thumb picks, available in various materials, thicknesses, and designs.

-<br>Our methods and materials are:
+Our methods and materials are:

 - 3d printed
   - ABS-like UV resin in clear, transparent green, aqua, white or black
 - Cast in handmade silicone moulds